How to Make a Budgie Live Longer

 The Effects of Stress

 A happy budgie doesn't hide its mood.
-It mutters and chirps, engages with other budgies, feeds and looks perky.
+It mutters and chirps, engages with other budgies, feeds, and looks perky.
 It might even brawl a little.
-When there's something wrong, it's just as obvious.
+When there's something wrong, it's obvious.
 A sick budgie looks sick and a stressed budgie will behave in a frightened manner.
 However, it's not always easy to determine what's going on.
 You can be sure, though, that it's caused by some kind of stress.

 Nothing shrinks a pet budgie's lifespan as fast as stress.
 Resolving this problem is not as easy, since there several ways a parakeet can experience agitation.
 It can be environmental, physical or mental and not immediately obvious.
 This article will deal with the main stresses and how to lessen their impact.